Medical journalist: An alternative path for physicians

 There is currently no specialised training for medical journalism

 Medical journalist is not an apprenticeship.
-It is common for doctors to join the profession as they already have the medical expertise required for the job.
-However, additional journalistic training makes sense.
+The Lateral entry of doctors is common, as they already have the medical expertise required for the profession.
+However, journalistic training is also useful.
 You can obtain this, for example, by doing a traineeship at publishing houses or press offices.

 The reverse is also possible: if a journalist is interested in science and medical issues, they can acquire the necessary knowledge on these topics.
 You don't necessarily have to be a doctor to work as a medical journalist.